 The international immersion explores how culture and geography affect core business disciplines and provides rich exposure to companies, organizations, and executives in the selected location.
 Prior classes have traveled (or will travel) to Shanghai, Brazil, and Singapore.

-The EMBA program has curated "Anchor Electives" selected based on the core capabilities and knowledge a leader needs to manage an enterprise, as well as student feedback.
+The EMBA program has curated "Anchor Electives" based on the core capabilities and knowledge a leader needs to manage an enterprise, as well as student feedback.
 These anchor electives are taught by our top-ranked faculty.

 Entrepreneurship & Innovation